scala/scala3/docs/docs/reference/other-new-features/opaques.md

 ### Opaque Type Members on Classes
-While typically, opaque types are used toghether with objects to hide implementation details of a module, they can also be used with classes.
+While typically, opaque types are used together with objects to hide implementation details of a module, they can also be used with classes.

 For example, we can redefine the above example of Logarithms as a class.
 ```scala